patarleth/nashorn-mvn/README.md

 Maven
 ===========

+If I have to tell you what maven is go away...no, no go here and read all about it <http://maven.apache.org/>

-Exec'ing a java main from a pom file is easy.
-I've included 2 sample java classes - ExecJsScriptEngine which can then be executed in a pom file like so -
+Exec'ing a java main based on pom file is easy.
+I've included a couple sample java classes that show two ways to do this.
+The first is ExecJsScriptEngine which executes a java main in a pom file  like so -

 <pre>
       <plugin>